Psychological treatment for obesity: Determining what eating behaviours are involved

 The “Target Eating Behaviours Questionnaire” was developed by these authors based on scientific literature and clinical experience.
 It analyses eating behaviours of individuals over the past 3 months, a time period that can be adapted to encompass past eating behaviours in general.
 The questionnaire is a new tool for health professionals to determine the frequency of different eating behaviours seemingly related to obesity in order to provide better treatment.
 It lists different behaviours and asks participants to rate the extent to which the behaviours were a problem for them in the past 3 months: not at all, a little bit, moderately, quite a bit, or extremely.
 Some behaviours listed include “eating large portion sizes”, “eating when feeling bored”, and “secret eating”.

-It is important that researchers observe obese people in their natural environment so that findings are relevant.
-For example, many clinical trials have analysed binge eating in relation to obesity, but most people who are obese do not report binge eating.
+It is important that researchers observe people with obesity in their natural environment so that findings are relevant.
+For example, many clinical trials have analysed binge eating in relation to obesity, but most people with obesity do not report binge eating.
 In contrast, grazing has been associated with weight gain but has not received much attention.
 There is no consensus on the definition of grazing, but the authors say, “Grazing involves the repeated consumption of smaller amounts of food over an extended period of time.”
 Though grazing can occur at any time, late afternoon and early evening seem to be high risk times, and the foods consumed are usually high in calories.
 It is unknown how common grazing is in the general population.
 However, due to its correlation with weight gain, it should be further researched.

 People’s thoughts and feelings also affect their eating behaviours, but no consensus has been made on how to best describe feelings such as “comfort eating” when talking to patients.
 Similarly, since people eat for pleasure, it could be beneficial to offer alternative sources of pleasure in place of eating, but these will take time to be developed.

 Currently, treatment approaches for these eating behaviours stem from those used for eating disorders and include cognitive behaviour therapy (CBT), dissonance-inducing activities, and cue exposure.
 CBT is based on the principal that thoughts control feelings and behaviours.
 The therapy involves becoming aware of negative thoughts and responding to them in a positive way.
-It has yielded mixed results for weight loss in those who are obese, yet adding CBT to dietary treatment was shown more effective than adding physical activity.
+It has yielded mixed results for weight loss in those who are living with obesity, yet adding CBT to dietary treatment was shown more effective than adding physical activity.
 Appetite-focused CBT helps people pay attention to their hunger and satiety cues and could help them respond better.
 Many studies have also shown that CBT can positively treat grazing.
 More trials are needed in these research domains.

 Dissonance-inducing activities seem to be especially effective for changing eating symptoms.
 Dissonance refers to holding two conflicting beliefs (e.g. I want to eat this, but I know it is unhealthy).
 This mental state is unpleasant and motivates people to change their thoughts to be more consistent.
 Consequently, they change their behaviours.